-FCF Advisors LLC (formerly known as TrimTabs Asset Management, LLC), is the investment adviser to the Funds.
+FCF Advisors LLC is the investment adviser to the Funds.
 Under an investment advisory agreement between the Adviser and the Trust, on behalf of the Funds ("Management Agreement"), each Fund pays the Adviser a fee at an annualized rate, which is calculated daily and paid monthly, based on its average daily net assets, set forth in the table below.

-Fund Advisory Fee Donoghue Forlines Risk Managed Innovation ETF 0.69% Donoghue Forlines Tactical High Yield ETF 0.69%
+Fund Advisory Fee Donoghue Forlines Innovation ETF 0.69% Donoghue Forlines Tactical High Yield ETF 0.69% Donoghue Forlines Yield Enhanced Real Asset ETF 0.69%